As an Amazon Associate I earn from qualifying purchases.

 Boil the vegetables until they are all fork tender and easily mashable.
 This usually takes about 15 minutes or so, depending on how big or small you chopped things.
 So maybe start checking around 12 minutes, if you chopped things larger, you may have to go a bit longer than 15 minutes.

 Once soft, drain the vegetables.
 I like to save the liquid to add to future soups and stews!
 Put it all back in the pot, add a stick of butter, and about 1 teaspoon of thyme.
 I like a lot of thyme and after tasting, may add more.
 Add salt and pepper to taste.
-Using a potato masher, mash it all together.
+Using a potato masher, mash the butternut squash and all the root veggies together.

 You can mash it smooth if you like, I like to leave it a bit lumpy myself.
 A little bit more rustic I think! 🙂